bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 The OPTIONAL [`task-<label>`](../99-appendices/09-entities.md#task) is used to indicate a task subjects were asked to perform in the scanner.
 Those labels MUST be consistent across subjects and sessions.
+For task based PET a corresponding [`task events`](./05-task-events.md) file MUST be provided (please note that this file is not necessary for resting scans).

 The [`trc-<label>`](../99-appendices/09-entities.md#trc) entity is used to indicate the tracer used.